apnadkarni/blt/man/tree.rst

     If true, trim white space from XML character data.
 The default is "0".

 *treeName* **export xml** ?\ *switches* ... ?
   Exports the tree as XML data.
-The following export switches are supported.
+If no **-file** or **-data** switch is provided, the XML output is returned as the result of this command.
+  *Switches* can be any of the following.

+  **-data** *varName*
+    Writes XML to the TCL variable *varName*.

+  **-declaration**
+    Adds an XML version and encoding declaration at the top of the XML data.

   **-file** *fileName*
-    Write the tree to the XML file *fileName*.
+    Writes XML to the file *fileName*.

-  **-data** *varName*
-    Write the tree in XML format to the TCL variable *varName*.
+  **-hideroot**
+    Indicates to not output a tag for the root node.

+  **-indent** *numChars*
+    Specifies the number of characters to indent for each level of XML tag.
+    The default is "1".

   **-root** *node*
-    Write the tree starting from *node*.
-The default is the root node of the tree.
+    Specifies the topmost node.
+By default it is the root of *treeName*.

 EXAMPLE
 -------